Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Methodology

 \subsection{Bayes Optimal Classifier Guidance for Diffusion models}

-The core component of \method{} is a classifier that discriminates between positive and negative samples respectively in $\Omega$ and $\Omega^\complement$, which is used to guide the baseline DM.
-There are two main insights required for \method{} that our work provides, the first of which is how to obtain the correct distribution of training data for such a classifier and the second is how to train a classifier which does not shift the sampling distribution.
+The core component of \method{} is in the second stage where a \emph{Bayes optimal} diffusion-time dependent classifier that discriminates between positive and negative samples in $\Omega$ and $\Omega^\complement$ respectively, is used to guide the baseline DM.
+There are two main questions that \method{} answers. (i) Which data and class distribution should the classifier be Bayes optimal with respect to such that classifier guidance does not modify the sampling distribution in the oracle approved region? (ii) How can one train such a classifier?

-\paragraph{Oracle-assisted classifier guidance} Classifier guidance in score-based models is typically used to generate samples from a specific pre-defined class on the training dataset.
-For instance, a classifier trained on an image classification dataset can be utilized to guide an unconditional diffusion model that has been trained on the same dataset.
-Unlike traditional approaches that rely on explicit, predefined, labelled datasets, our framework operates based on the oracle function $\oracle(\rvx)$, which determines the validity of samples.
+Classifier guidance in score-based models is typically used to generate samples from a specific pre-defined class on the training dataset.
+As such, the classifier and generative model share the same training distribution.
+In our case, however, there is no pre-defined dataset of positive and negative classes.
+Even the training dataset $\gD$ only includes samples from one class, since they all satisfy the oracle constraints.
+Despite that, as we show later in \cref{sec:experiments}, classifier guidance using a Bayes optimal classifier for the binary classification task on the fully-synthetic data generated by the same baseline DM leads to (i) zero infraction and (ii) improved likelihood estimation on the data distribution, including a \textit{held-out test set}.

-\method{} instead builds a binary classification task using the fully-synthetic data generated by the baseline DM i.e. the data is distributed as $p_\theta(\rvx)$ and the labels are $y = \oracle(\rvx)$.
-A time-dependent binary classifier $\cls_{\phi}$ is then trained on this dataset.
-Finally the classifier is incorporated into the baseline DM by
+The goal of \method{} is therefore to solve this classification task on synthetic data.
+Formally, the data is distributed as $p_\theta(\rvx_0)$, the labels are $y = \oracle(\rvx_0)$, and the noise distribution is $p_\theta(\rvx_t | \rvx_0)$.
+One can obtain the Bayes optimal classifier for this task using a cross-entropy objective similar to \cref{eq:cls-cross-entropy} in which $q$ is replaced by $p_\theta$.
+This objective can be equivalently written as